 In September 2006, the FASB issued Statement of Financial Accounting Standards No. 157, "Fair Value Measurements" ("SFAS 157"), which is effective for fiscal years beginning after November 15, 2007 and for interim periods within those years.
 SFAS 157 defines fair value, establishes a framework for measuring fair value and expands the related disclosure requirements.
-The Company has not determined the impact, if any, that SFAS 157 will have on its consolidated financial position or results of operations.
+In February 2008, the FASB issued FASB Staff Position No. FAS 157-2 ("FSP FAS 157-2"), "Effective Date of FASB Statement No. 157," which allows for the deferral of the adoption date of FAS 157 for all nonfinancial assets and nonfinancial liabilities, except those that are recognized or presented at fair value in the financial statements on a recurring basis.
+We have elected to defer the adoption of FAS 157 for the assets and liabilities within the scope of FSP FAS 157-2.
+The effective provisions of FAS 157 are included in Note 17, "Fair Value Measurements."
+The adoption of FAS 157 for those assets and liabilities within the scope of FSP FAS 157-2 is not expected to have a material impact on our financial position, results of operations or cash flows.

 In July 2006, the FASB issued Financial Accounting Standards Board Interpretation No. 48, "Accounting for Uncertainty in Income Taxes, an interpretation of FASB Statement No. 109" ("FIN 48").
 FIN 48 prescribes the minimum accounting and disclosure requirements of uncertain tax positions.
 FIN 48 also provides guidance on the derecognition, measurement, classification, interest and penalties, and transition of uncertain tax positions.
 FIN 48 is effective for fiscal periods beginning after December 15, 2006.
-The Company is currently analyzing the expected impact of adoption of FIN 48 on its consolidated financial position and results of operations.
+The Company adopted FIN 48 on October 1, 2007.
+See Note 11 in Notes to Consolidated Financial Statements.